The Flipside of Dominick Hide: Music

 The play's theme, "You'd Better Believe It, Babe" was written by Rick Jones, and performed by his band, Meal Ticket.

 Another Flip for Dominick

-The play was successful enough for a sequel to be commissioned and Another Flip For Dominick was broadcast in 1982.
+The play was successful enough for a sequel to be commissioned and Another Flip for Dominick was broadcast in 1982.
 The original play was repeated the week before the sequel aired.
 Neither play was shown again on British television until 26 February 2006, when The Flipside of Dominick Hide was broadcast on BBC Four to tie in with a series of programmes about time.
+Talking Pictures TV subsequently broadcast The Flipside of Dominick Hide on 13 April 2026.
 The two dramas were released as a double VHS video pack in 1991 and on region 2 DVD in 2005.